Standing Up For You When You Suspect Medical Malpractice Occurred

 - Continuing an ineffective treatment

-Many personal injury cases require us to enlist the aid of experts and professionals in preparing your case.
+Many personal injury cases require us to enlist the aid of experts and professionals to prepare your case.
 In a medical malpractice case, consulting with experts is required by law.
 When filing a medical malpractice lawsuit in Illinois, your court papers must include an “affidavit of merit,” meaning that your case has been reviewed by a qualified medical professional who has practiced or taught in the same field related to your case, and this doctor affirms there is reasonable cause to believe malpractice may have occurred.
 Our attorneys will gather your medical records and have them reviewed by specialists who can help us determine if you have a case.

-Like other personal injury cases, medical malpractice cases have a two-year statute of limitations period.
+Like other personal injury cases, medical malpractice cases have a two-year statute of limitations.
 This means that you have up to two years from the date of the malpractice to file a lawsuit.
 Medical malpractice cases have a special rule, however, that extends this limitations period to two years from the date where you knew or should have known about the malpractice.
 This is because you may not always immediately know that malpractice occurred.
 For instance, if a surgeon left foreign objects such as sponges or clamps inside your body after surgery, you may not find out until the object causes some medical problem down the road.
-Likewise, if a doctor missed a critical cancer diagnosis, you may not become aware until the cancer is later discovered.
+Likewise, if a doctor misses a critical cancer diagnosis, you may not become aware until the cancer is later discovered.
 Therefore, medical malpractice victims may have additional time to file a lawsuit, up to four years from the date of the malpractice.
-Contact our experienced medical malpractice attorneys as soon as you believe you may be the victim of a medical mistake, so we can make sure important deadlines are not missed.
+Contact our experienced medical malpractice attorneys as soon as you believe you may be the victim of a medical mistake so we can make sure important deadlines are not missed.